IshraqAhmedJamaluddin/would-you-rather/README.md

 Each user can add a question or answer a question, there's also a leaderboard that shows the top users in this app.

 The data is stored locally and will restart after refreshing the page.

+The styles are also poor and will be updated soon.